-Crowded, filthy, modern animal farms, with their stressed and enfeebled 'inmates', are breeding grounds for a whole range of diseases, including campylobacter, salmonella, MRSA, E. coli and meningitis.
+Crowded, filthy, modern animal farms, with their stressed and enfeebled 'inmates', are breeding grounds for a whole range of diseases, including Campylobacter, Salmonella, MRSA, E. coli and meningitis.
 People often catch these diseases from eating or handling meat, milk or eggs, leading to serious illness and sometimes death.
 In an attempt to prevent outbreaks, many farmers give their animals large quantities of antibiotics.
 In fact more antibiotics are given to animals worldwide than to sick people.
 But this practice is causing some bacteria to become resistant to antibiotics, making them even more dangerous.
+Animal farming and trade caused the spread of such notorious infections as Covid 19, swine flu and bird flu.